-The issues at this time are secular humanism, radical Islam and, in this case, the Mandela myth and cult.
+The issues at this time are secular humanism, attacks on marriage and the family, attacks on historic monuments and, in this case, the Mandela myth and cult.
 When Elijah was condemning Baal worship on Mount Carmel, he did not list any of the positive aspects of the false prophets of Baal, or of Baal, or Asherah worship.
 None of the Gospel writers listed any of the positive achievements of Pontius Pilate, or of Caesar of Rome.
 Is there any need for us to add to the incredible mythology and extravagant claims of the Mandela mythmaking media?

 Is Freedom of Speech Still Allowed?

 Opposing one evil does not suggest that one supports the alternative evil.
-I have dedicated most of my life, over 35 years, to Missions, serving Black Christians throughout Africa, at risk of my life in some of the most dangerous war zones of Sudan, Rwanda, the Congo, Northern Nigeria, Mozambique, Angola and Zimbabwe.
+I have dedicated 38 years to Missions, serving persecuted Black Christians in Restricted Access Areas throughout Africa, at risk of my life, in some of the most dangerous war zones of Sudan, Rwanda, the Congo, Northern Nigeria, Mozambique, Angola and Zimbabwe.